- - -

 From Sandy Estabrook's Guide to the Abacos

-Throughout our Abaco Guide, we constantly recommend vacationers to rent a boat in order to take advantage of the Abaco waters.
-It's the primary reason most of us go to the Abacos in the first place all be it sometimes expensive.
-A weeks boat rental will probably come close to the cost of a week at your residence especially with the cost of fuel included.
+Throughout our internet Abaco Guide, we constantly suggest renting a boat in order to take advantage of the Abaco waters.
+It's the primary reason most of us go to the Abacos albeit pricy.
+A weeks boat rental will probably come close to the cost of a week at your residence especially with the cost of fuel.

 Above - the Albury 23 shown in two configurations.

-Since a good many runabout rental companies offer the Man-O-War built Albury Bros.
-Boats, a few words about them is in order.
+We should mention, a good many runabout rental companies offer the Man-O-War built Albury Bros.
+Boats.
+A few words about them is in order.
 The Albury family have been building boats for generations while adding refinements as needed for the Abaco waters.
-One day I was pounding along in my 22 footer heading from Hope Town to Nippers.
+One day we were pounding along in my 22 footer.
 To my starboard side was an Albury 23 slicing through the 1-2 foot waves with very little up and down movement.
 I then realized what the fuss was all about regarding this boat.

 Reservations; Strongly suggested and if you plan a trip in season, May - July and are considering a runabout rental you should book months ahead especially if you want the boat for a week or longer.

 Life Jackets: We were recently asked if life jackets were available for children even toddlers.
-By Reply was thus: The rental companies (that I have used) all came with life jackets and are required to supply them.
+My reply was thus: The rental companies (that we have used) all came with life jackets and are required to supply them.
 However, I've never noticed sizes for children, but would presume the rental agencies have them or will get them for you.
 That said, and if it was me, I'd request a child's size when you book the boat, and again with a reminder call a week in advance.
 (Things sometimes get over looked in the Abacos)

 - Runabout Rentals -

 Green Turtle Cay: The oldest here is Donnie's Boat Rentals .
 He's been around since the mid 70's and so have some of his boats.
 Just the same they somehow always run well.
 He can be reached at 242-365-4119.
 There is also Reef Rentals a newer company and thus newer boats 242-365-4145.
-And finally, Spring 2011 saw still a newer company called Sunset Marine Rentals
+And finally, still a newer company called Sunset Marine Rentals 242-365-4634.

 right at the Boat Harbour Marina in Marsh.
 They also have facilities in Hope Town 242-367-2513.
 They offer a great variety of boats to choose from.
 It's owner is Capt.
 Stafford Patterson, of Captain Plug Adventures